Bianca Smith: Early life and education

 Smith was born in Sewickley, Pennsylvania, and moved to Grapevine, Texas, at age 6 or 7.
 Her father, Victor Smith, played college football at Dartmouth College from 1985 to 1987; her mother, Dawn Patterson (d.
 2013), was also a Dartmouth alumna and an attorney.
 Her mother was a New York Yankees fan who passed her love of the sport on to Smith.
 Her step-brother, Reggie Cannon, is a professional soccer player.

 Smith attended Colleyville Heritage High School in Dallas, where she played softball and was a co-captain in her senior year.
 She graduated high school in 2008.
 She next enrolled at Dartmouth College, where she played on both the varsity softball team and the club baseball team.
 She graduated from Dartmouth with a bachelor's degree in sociology in 2012.

-With an eye on pursuing a career as a baseball general manager, Smith obtained a J.D. degree and a MBA in sports management from Case Western Reserve University in 2017.
+With an eye on pursuing a career as a baseball general manager, Smith obtained a J.D. degree and an MBA in sports management from Case Western Reserve University in 2017.
 At the same time, from 2013 to 2017, Smith worked as director of baseball operations for the Case Western Reserve Spartans.